nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126499621-d59f3426-dc2b-4976-a98b-d02fdae13a5a.png)

 We import the necessary libraries on Python.
-We connect python to MOngoDB using pymongo.
+We connect python to MongoDB using pymongo library.
 Then we create a connection to the database using MongoClient.
 Finally, we pass the collection name to the database and turn it into a dataframe.

 ## Data Preprocessing
 **Data**